 - Changes to an older person’s assets may affect their pension entitlements.

 If you are considering going guarantor or using your home to secure a loan for a family member, seek independent legal and financial advice from a lawyer who is not the lawyer engaged by your adult child.

 Granny flat arrangements

-If the council only allows the construction of a ‘dependent person’s unit’, the unit cannot be used for other purposes (e.g. as rental accommodation).
-As such, its value may be considerably less than what it actually The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs. to build it.
+- If the council only allows the construction of a ‘dependent person’s unit’, the unit cannot be used for other purposes (e.g. as rental accommodation).
+As such, its value may be considerably less than what it actually costs to build it.
 If the relationship sours and the older person seeks to leave and take with them the value they added to the property, this may be considerably less than the construction costs.
 These types of issues should be thoroughly researched prior to commencing building.

-If the relationship sours, or the older person needs to move into a facility with a higher level of care, they are unlikely to recover the money the unit cost to build.
+- If the relationship sours, or the older person needs to move into a facility with a higher level of care, they are unlikely to recover the money they spent on building a unit.
 These units are hard to sell as the removal costs are significant (if this is actually possible), making the purchase of a second-hand unit an unattractive proposition to potential buyers.

 Redress for failed assets for care arrangements